Serviced Apartments Kensington

 All of the apartments offer fully fitted kitchens as well as comfortable sitting areas.
 Ideal for evening entertainment whether that be dinner with friends or relaxing in front of the flat-screen TV.

-The bedrooms are comfortable and, more importantly, separate from the living room area so guests can leave the tidying up until the morning, reassured that they are able to relax and recharge in the luxurious next room.
+The bedrooms are comfortable and, more importantly, separate from the living room area so guests can leave the tidying up until the morning, reassured that they can relax and recharge in the luxurious next room.

-Kensington is a popular district in the Royal Borough of Kensington and Chelsea, with over 155,000 people calling it home.
+Kensington is a popular district in the Royal Borough of Kensington and Chelsea, with over 156,000 people calling it home (2018).
 Kensington occupies the area below Hyde Park, whilst being enclosed by other popular districts like Chelsea and Knightsbridge

 It appeals to travellers due to its upscale and high-end feel, which isn’t surprising given that it is in one of the wealthiest areas in the whole of London.
 The swish SW7 postcode is a staple that the residents take to heart and can often be a sign of envy from all those that want to lead the London high life available in the streets.